 As entrepreneurs who typically operate alone, creatives don’t usually have the patience to tweak all the intricate tools and functionalities that typically come with sophisticated platforms.
-They, instead, prefer very simple systems for creating and managing their digital storefronts.
+Instead, they prefer very simple systems for creating and managing their digital storefronts.

 Big Cartel is one good example of a cheap ecommerce platform that perfectly caters to these needs.
-It’s built to give creatives a seamless experience as they set up and run online stores, as well as sell and process artsy items – drawings, ceramics, jewelry, paintings, t-shirts, etc.
+It’s built to give you a seamless experience as you set up and run your online store.
+It’s also perfect for selling and processing artsy items – drawings, ceramics, jewelry, paintings, t-shirts, etc.

 As a beginner, for instance, you get to list as many as five products on a custom domain.
-And not through a generic store – rather, Big Cartel gives you free customizable themes plus intuitive editing tools for designing your website.
+What makes it even more attractive is that Big Cartel gives you free customizable themes plus intuitive editing tools for designing your website.
 This means you won’t be stuck with a generic design, cookie-cutter design.
 That’s not too bad for a free ecommerce platform.

-If you want to offer more products in your store, plus get a range of more advanced features alongside, it’s also very affordable.
+If you want to offer more products on your store, plus get a range of more advanced features alongside, it’s also very affordable.
 The upgrades start from $9.99 per month.

 Another thing that makes Big Cartel one of the best cheap ecommerce platforms is its inventory syncing capabilities.
-It turns out that even with the free plan, you can sell your stuff both online or in-person and, possibly, even run promos or offer discounts.
+It turns out that even with the free plan, you can sell your stuff both online or in-person and even run promos or offer discounts.

-Next in our compilation of the best ecommerce platforms is Ecwid, a decade-old veteran that prioritizes multi-channel selling.
+Next in our compilation of the cheapest ecommerce platforms is Ecwid, a decade-old veteran that prioritizes multi-channel selling.

 While this is a feature that you’ll get on solutions like Shopify Lite, Ecwid has managed to take it up a notch in terms of flexibility.
-This is the cheap ecommerce platform for your business when you need a simplified system for selling across multiple online and in-person fronts.
+This is the affordable go-to choice for your business when you need a simplified system for selling across multiple online and in-person fronts.

-You can, for example, begin with a basic online store – as Ecwid’s free package happens to provide all the essentials for creating and customizing an ecommerce site.
+You can, for example, begin with a basic online store.
+Ecwid’s free package happens to provide all the essentials for creating and customizing an ecommerce site.

 Then, once that’s up and running, you can go ahead and set up parallel selling channels on social media; third-party sites running on platforms like Weebly, Wix, and WordPress; marketplaces such as eBay and Google Shopping; brick-and-mortar stores running POS systems; as well as remotely in-person through mobile point of sale applications.

-Most importantly, though, Ecwid is largely renowned for its exceptional versatility in converting pre-existing websites into a fully-fledged online store.
-This is the type of solution you turn to when you intend to venture into online selling with a website that you’ve been running, instead of building one from scratch.
+Most importantly, though, Ecwid is largely renowned for its exceptional versatility in converting pre-existing websites into fully-fledged online stores.
+This is the type of cheap ecommerce website builder that you turn to when you intend to venture into online selling with a pre-existing site, instead of building one from scratch.

 The base package here, in fact, is completely free of charge.
 It provides just enough features to set up and maintain an ecommerce store.